Pr0xyG33k/11_Discord_Bots_Collection/README.md

 - **Python:** Version 3.6 or higher
 - **Discord.py :** Python library for the Discord API
 - **Other dependencies:** Check the `requirements.txt` file for other necessary libraries.

-Make sure you've created a bot account on the Discord developer portal and configured the necessary permissions for the bot.

 <!-- USAGE -->
 <h2>usage</h2>